AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Experiments and results

-\paragraph{Models and their reductions} We use three standard models: VGG7 \cite{simonyan2014very} with 7 ReLUs, ResNet20 (\cite{he2016deep}, code: \cite{ResNetTF2018}) with 20 Leaky ReLUs, and ResNet20-Fixup (The Right most one in Figure 1 in \cite{zhang2019fixup}, an input image requires normalization on its RGB channels using mean $[0.4914, 0.4822, 0.4465]$ and variance $[0.2023, 0.1994, 0.2010]$, code: \cite{FixupResNetPyTorch2019}) with the Fixup initialization and 20 ReLUs.
-The first two use the second bias operational mode (batch normalization), and the last one uses the first bias operational mode (conventional bias mode).
-Their parameters are listed in supplementary table \ref{table:params_vgg7}, \ref{table:params_ResNet20}, and \ref{table:params_ResNet20Fixup}, respectively.
+\paragraph{Models and their conversions} We use three standard models: VGG7 \cite{simonyan2014very} with 7 ReLUs, ResNet20 (\cite{he2016deep}, code: \cite{ResNetTF2018}) with 20 Leaky ReLUs, and ResNet20-Fixup (the rightmost one in Figure 1 in \cite{zhang2019fixup}.
+The input image requires normalization on its RGB channels using the mean $[0.4914, 0.4822, 0.4465]$ and variance $[0.2023, 0.1994, 0.2010]$, code: \cite{FixupResNetPyTorch2019}) with the Fixup initialization and 20 ReLUs.
+The first two use the second bias operational mode (batch normalization), and the last uses the first bias operational mode (conventional bias mode).
+Their parameters are listed in tables \ref{table:params:vgg7}, \ref{table:params:resnet20}, and \ref{table:params:resnet20_fixup}, respectively.
 VGG7 and ResNet20 are trained with BN layers first.
-After training, we extract $\mathbf{w}, \mathbf{\gamma}, \mathbf{\beta}, \mathbf{\mu}, \mathbf{\sigma}^{2}$ (supplementary eq.\eqref{eq:BN}) to compute and collect the corresponding $\mathbf{w}^{'}$ and $\mathbf{b}^{'}$ with supplementary eq.\eqref{eq:BN_reduced}, layer by layer.
-Then, we rebuild every architectural layer with its $\mathbf{w}^{'}$ and $\mathbf{b}^{'}$ to construct a new model (fig.\ref{figModel:BN_reduced}).
+After training, we extract $\mathbf{w}, \mathbf{\gamma}, \mathbf{\beta}, \mathbf{\mu}, \mathbf{\sigma}^{2}$ (Eq.\eqref{eq:BN}) to compute and collect the corresponding $\mathbf{w}^{'}$ and $\mathbf{b}^{'}$ with Eq.\eqref{eq:BN_reduced}, layer by layer.
+Then, we rebuild every architectural layer with its $\mathbf{w}^{'}$ and $\mathbf{b}^{'}$ to construct an equivalent model (Fig.\ref{fig:Model:BN_reduced}).
 Similarly, ResNet20-Fixup is trained first; We extract all kernels and biases after training.
-We rebuilt every layer (we merge any convolutional layer having a multiplier, check the third column of table \ref{table:params_ResNet20Fixup}) to construct an equivalent model.
+We rebuilt every layer (we merge any convolutional layer having a multiplier, check the third column of table \ref{table:params:resnet20_fixup}) to construct an equivalent model.
 We verify that every rebuilt model achieves identical accuracy as its pre-trained version.
-We employ the rebuilt ones for experiments.
+We employ the rebuilt ones for our experiments.